uberto/kondor-json/kondor-mongo/README.md

 ## Key Features

 - Strongly typed MongoDB collection handling
-- Composition of MongoDB operations using Kleisli arrows
 - Execution of composed operations in a monadic context, yielding a functional pipeline for data handling
 - Simple and straightforward API for CRUD operations
 - Full control over error handling